Leura, Bellevue Hill: Thomas Forster Knox (1849-1919)

-Thomas Knox was managing director of the Sydney branch of Dalgety & Co.
-Ltd. from 1884 to 1912 when he resigned.
-He was the third son of Sir Edward Knox (1819-1901), founder of the Colonial Sugar Refining Co.
-(CSR) in 1855 and builder of Fiona, at Darling Point, in 1864.
+Thomas Knox was managing director of the Sydney branch of Dalgety & Co from 1884 to 1912 when he resigned.
+He was the third son of Sir Edward Knox (1819-1901), founder of the Colonial Sugar Refining (CSR) in 1855 and builder of Fiona, at Darling Point, in 1864.

 Thomas married Miss Ritchie, daughter of a well-known pastoralist of the western district of Victoria and had two sons (Captain Edward Knox RFA and Thomas Knox) and two daughters (Helen and Norah).
 Thomas Sr. trained in the Commercial Banking Company of Sydney (CBC) under Sir Thomas Dibbs (of Graythwaite, North Sydney), who had himself been taken into the bank in 1847 by Thomas's father Sir Edward Knox.

 Thomas was a notable personality in Sydney commercial circles, having been involved in controlling or assisting control of a number of large commercial undertakings.
-He furthered the widespread interests of Dalgety & Co., Ltd. developing its pastoral and agricultural interests.
+He furthered the widespread interests of Dalgety & Co developing its pastoral and agricultural interests.
 On his resignation as managing director in 1912, the London directors of the company offered him chairmanship of the local board of advice, a role he took until his death.
-He was also chairman of directors of the Permanent Trustee Company and of the United Insurance Company, Australian Gaslight Co. and Fresh Food and Ice Co.
-He owned an extensive rural property at Wyalong, NSW and a cattle station in the Burnett district of Queensland.
-He was keenly interested in the last Shackleton expedition to the south polar regions and organised a fund to install wireless telegraphy instruments on Captain Macintosh's ship, the "Aurora", and provided some scientific apparatus to the expedition.
+He was also chairman of directors of the Permanent Trustee Company and of the United Insurance Company, Australian Gas Light Company and Fresh Food and Ice Co.
+He owned an extensive rural property at Wyalong and a cattle station in the Burnett district of Queensland.
+He was keenly interested in the last Ernest Shackleton expedition to the South Pole and organised a fund to install wireless telegraphy instruments on Captain Macintosh's ship, the Aurora, and provided some scientific apparatus to the expedition.
 For some years he was president of the Warrigal Club and member of the Union Club.
 He was a member of the Australian Jockey Club, of which his younger brother Adrian Knox was chairman.
 Thomas also sat on the board of directors of the Carrington Hospital.

 Edward Knox (1847-1933), industrialist was second son of Sir Edward Knox, founder of the CSR.
 Edward joined CSR in 1864 as a junior clerk, took charge of its crushing mills on the Clarence River in 1870 and was appointed general manager in 1880, expanding its operations into Queensland and Fiji, building seven new mills and a refinery in Auckland, New Zealand.
 He became chairman and managing director of CSR in 1920 and resigned in 1932.
 He served on four royal commissions including one into Sydney's water supply in 1902, served as an alderman on Woollahra Municipal Council from 1887 to 1902, the University of Sydney's Senate (1894-1919), Sydney Grammar School trustee (1884-1924) and National Art Gallery of New South Wales from 1907, among other involvements.
 His house Rona was completed in 1883.
 Edward's great pleasure was sailing: in 1875 he and his brother Tom bought and raced "Pleiades".
 In 1881 he had built "Sirocco" a ten-ton cutter, winning many races in this over 20 years.